jlevy/og-equity-compensation/README.md

 After a company goes public, investors and the general public can buy stock, and existing shareholders can sell their stock far more easily than when the company was private.

-🚧 Elaborate on and reference restrictions and regulations on selling stock.
+🚧 What are the restrictions and regulations on selling stock that affect employees at IPO?

 🄳 The ability to buy and sell stock is called **liquidity**.
 In startups and many private companies, it is often hard to sell stock until the company is sold or IPOs, so there is